Traveling by train from Montpellier to Lyon is fast and convenient. Here’s what you need to know:

 Where to Book

-You can get tickets for the Montpellier–Lyon route through multiple channels: SNCF Connect, station ticket counters, or authorized agencies.
-The SNCF Connect website and mobile app make it easy to book tickets in various languages [3].
-Other options include self-service kiosks at stations or calling 3635 (service available in French).
+You can get tickets for the Montpellier–Lyon route through multiple channels: SNCF Connect website and mobile app, station ticket counters, or authorized agencies.
+Self-service kiosks at stations or phone booking are also options.

 Current Prices